Help Clients Who Struggle with Adjusting to Retirement

 Retirement Doesn't Come with an Owner's Manual

-Americans report being less satisfied in retirement today, a trend that’s been increasing since 1998.* Retirees often find themselves unprepared for the dramatic changes this stage of life brings, especially if their exit from the workplace is sudden or forced.
-If you're looking for a way to differentiate your practice, consider offering a retirement mentorship program to help your newly or soon-to-be-retired clients prepare for the transition.
+Work provides many of the factors that contribute to our happiness, including social connections, a steady routine, and a sense of purpose.
+That's why retirees often find themselves unprepared for the dramatic changes this stage of life brings, especially if their exit from the workplace is sudden or forced.
+If you're looking for a way to differentiate your practice, consider offering a retirement mentorship program to help newly or soon-to-be-retired clients prepare for the transition.

 Satisfied Retirees Are The Experts